Mount Columbia (Canada)

 Mount Columbia was first ascended in 1902 by James Outram, guided by Christian Kaufmann.

+The first winter ascent of Columbia was completed on March 14, 1944, by about thirty men led by Major Douglas Groff of Winnipeg, during the course of a three-day patrol on the Icefield, using snow holes as sleeping quarters.

 Climbing routes

 The normal route is on the east face, a non-technical glacier climb that is straightforward in summer, albeit with a long approach (approx. 19 km) up the Athabasca Glacier and over the Columbia Icefield.
 Camping by King's Trench can reduce the approach down to 8 km.
 Other routes include the North Ridge, which is more technical (Grade V, YDS 5.7, W3) but considered more spectacular.

 Geology

 Mount Columbia is composed of sedimentary rock laid down from the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

 Based on the Köppen climate classification, Mount Columbia is located in a subarctic climate with cold, snowy winters, and mild summers.
 Temperatures can drop below -20 °C with wind chill factors below -30 °C.